Communications

 2. The Flash Weekly e-Newsletter

-The York School publishes an all-school e-newsletter that includes messages from the Head of School and Divisional Principals, and information about upcoming events and activities.
+that includes messages from the Head of School and division principals, and information about upcoming events and activities.
 The Flash is emailed to families every Thursday at the end of the day and is also linked in YorkNet.
-Incoming families will start to receive The Flash via email at the end of August 2024.
+Incoming families will start to receive The Flash via email at the end of August 2025.

 3. Website